satoshi-hirose/ipinpin/README.md

 # Permutation-based Information Prevalence Inference using the i-th order statistic: i-pinpin

-This is the MATLAB implementatation of the second-level statistical test for the decoding accuracy proposed by Hirose, 2019 (https://doi.org/10.1101/578930).
-The method is an extension of Permutation-based prevalence inference using the minimum statistic, proposed by Allefeld et al., (https://github.com/allefeld/prevalence-permutation/, Carsten Allefeld, Kai Görgen and John-Dylan Haynes, 'Valid population inference for information-based imaging: From the second-level t-test to prevalence inference', NeuroImage 2016). i-pinpin provide a way to perform the group-level statistical test for informaiton-like measures, e.g. classification accuracy, Mahalanobis distance, similarity index etc.
+This is the MATLAB implementatation of the second-level statistical test for the decoding accuracy proposed by Hirose, 2019 (https://doi.org/10.1101/578930). iPinPin is an extension of "Permutation-based prevalence inference using the minimum statistic", proposed by Allefeld et al., (Carsten Allefeld, Kai Görgen and John-Dylan Haynes, 'Valid population inference for information-based imaging: From the second-level t-test to prevalence inference', NeuroImage 2016, https://doi.org/10.1016/j.neuroimage.2016.07.040. https://github.com/allefeld/prevalence-permutation/). i-PinPin provide a way to perform the group-level statistical test for informaiton-like measures, e.g. classification accuracy, Mahalanobis distance, similarity index etc.
 ******************************************************************************************************************
- ipipi.m
+ipipi.m (Implementation of iPinPin)
     [H, prob, stat] = ipipi(SD,PD,g_0,i,alpha,homogeneity)<br>
     (N: Number of participant, Np: Number of permutatiuon for each participant)